FernaandoJr/astrovista/README.md

    npm run bd
    ```

-5. Open your browser and navigate to `http://localhost:3000` to explore AstroVista on your machine!
+5. Open your browser and navigate to `http://localhost:3000` to explore AstroVista locally!

----

-## 📸 Usage

-Once the app is running, you'll be able to:

-1. View the Astronomy Picture of the Day on the home screen.
-2. Click on images to learn more about their origin, the celestial bodies they depict, and more!
-3. Use the dark mode toggle for late-night stargazing.
-4. Enjoy the responsive design on both desktop and mobile.

 ---